Industry News

 The evolution of marketing content

-Marketing content is becoming more varied: blog posts, white papers, social media posts, videos or website content.
+Marketing content is becoming more diverse: blog articles, white papers, posts on social networks, videos or website content.
 This evolution makes processes more complex.

-Proofing becomes essential for managing these different types of content and ensuring overall consistency across social media and other channels.
+Proofing becomes essential for managing these different types of content and ensuring overall consistency on social media and other channels.

 Proofreading: an essential but limited stage